Sarvesh788/AI-Poetry-Generation/Readme.md

 ### Poem Generation
 - When a user submits a prompt, it's sent to the backend via WebSocket.
 - The backend uses Gemini 1.5 to generate a poem based on the prompt and parameters.
-- The generated poem is streamed back to the frontend in parts.
+- The generated poem is streamed back to the front end in parts.

 ### Display and Visualization
 - Poem lines are displayed with a fade-in animation as they arrive.